DaniGuardiola/package-template/README.md

 5. Merge the PR when you're ready to publish a new version.
 6. The `publish.yml` workflow will publish the new version to npm.

+## Recommendations

+This is a list of settings and other things that I usually do in my packages.
+They are not mandatory though!

+- General settings
+  - [ ] Enable "Always suggest updating pull request branches".
+  - [ ] Enable "Allow auto-merge".
+  - [ ] Enable "Automatically delete head branches".
+  - [ ] From "Allow merge commits/squash merging/rebase merging" leave only "Allow squash merging" enabled.
+  - [ ] In the same setting, select "Default to pull request title".

 ## Contributing

 Contributions are welcome, but I will need to agree to significant changes since this is, after all, my personal template.
 Feel free to open an issue to discuss it.